India's Modi says peace returning to strife-torn Manipur | Politics

 India's Modi says peace returning to strife-torn Manipur

 Indian Prime Minister Narendra Modi said on Tuesday peace was returning to the strife-torn northeastern state of Manipur where at least 180 people have been killed and tens of thousands forced from their homes in sectarian clashes since May.
-The federal government has deployed security forces to the hilly state bordering Myanmar governed by Modi's Hindu nationalist party to quell the violence, which comes as he is looking to secure a third term in a general election due by May next year.
+The federal government has deployed security forces to the hilly state bordering Myanmar governed by Modi's nationalist party to quell the violence, which comes as he is looking to secure a third term in a general election due by May next year.
+"For some days now, we are getting reports of extended peace.

 - Country: